-Specops Password Policy allows you to add, configure, and remove password lists and password hash lists.
-The lists are checked each time there is a password change in Active Directory.
-By blocking passwords that have made it onto the lists, you increase password security by forcing users to select stronger passwords.
-Additionally, as new lists emerge, you can react quickly and prevent threats with the list import capability.
-Options include creating own custom list, importing an online dictionary list or using a Specops provided list including Gawker (over 180,000 password hashes), LinkedIn (6.5 million passwords) and Adobe (top 100 passwords).
+You can use a password dictionary, a file containing commonly used and/or compromised passwords, to prevent users from creating passwords that are susceptible to dictionary attacks.
+Password will be checked each time they are changed in Active Directory, and rejected if found in the dictionary.
+This increases password security by forcing users to select stronger passwords.
+Options include creating own custom list, importing an online dictionary list, or using a Specops provided list including Gawker (over 180,000 password hashes), LinkedIn (6.5 million passwords) and Adobe (top 100 passwords).

-- Support for custom and online password dictionaries and password hash dictionaries
+- Custom and online password dictionary lists and password hash dictionaries

 - Informative client messages when a user fails to meet Password Policy rules